Morgan's Hill

-Topography

-Morgan's Hill marks the hydrological triple divide of Great Britain, where rainfall drains into the English Channel (via this River Avon), the Atlantic Ocean (via the Bristol Avon and Severn Estuary) and the North Sea (via the Kennet and Thames).

 Nature reserve

 The site is also a nature reserve of the Wiltshire Wildlife Trust.

 The main habitat on the site is chalk grassland, largely dominated by upright brome (Bromus erectus).
 Species present which have a particular affinity for the chalk habitat include chalk milkwort (Polygala calcarea), horseshoe vetch (Hippocrepis comosa) and autumn gentian (Gentianella amarella).

 Several scarce and notable species occur, including round-headed rampion (Phyteuma orbiculare), bastard toadflax (Thesium humifusum), fly orchid (Ophrys insectifera), fragrant orchid (Gymnadenia conopsea), lesser butterfly orchid (Platanthera bifolia), frog orchid (Coeloglossum viride), musk orchid (Herminium monorchis) and – unusually for a downland site – marsh helleborine (Epipactis palustris).

 Communications site

 History

-A Marconi Imperial Wireless Chain receiving station was built on the south-east slopes of the hill in 1913, as the receiving station for the Leafield transmission station in Oxfordshire.
+A Marconi Imperial Wireless Chain receiving station was built on the south-east slopes of the hill in 1913, as the receiving station for the Leafield transmitter station in Oxfordshire.
 The contract for the Imperial Chain was terminated by the Post Office after the outbreak of war and the station was not used for its original function when Leafield was resurrected after the War.

 The structure was converted to military use in 1916 for the Royal Engineers as an army intelligence station, used to determine the position of German Zeppelins and communication stations.
 The plans for the structure showed masts 300 ft high and 2700 yd long.
 It is not known when the station closed but sources show that it was considered redundant by 1919.

 In 1919 the General Post Office and the Marconi Company agreed to convert the receiving station into Britain's first long-range maritime communications station.
 The station opened in 1920 with the callsign 'GKT' and was equipped with a six-kilowatt valve transmitter and a receiver, guaranteeing a two-way range of 1500 mi.
 The equipment and staff were housed in old army huts.
 Radiotelegrams were received and forwarded to London for the price of 11d per word; the service proved successful and in 1924 a second mast with callsign 'GKU' was added.

 By 1926, as experiments with short-wave communications proved successful, Devizes expanded again with the installation of Britain's first short-wave maritime transmitter.
 Again the service proved successful and the GPO investigated the possibility of expanding the Devizes site again; however, the limited space on the site led the company to open a new station at Portishead, Somerset, and close the Devizes station in 1929.
 All equipment was removed by 1935.